-A week or so ago, I mentioned on Instagram that I’ll be hosting a free training just for designers guiding you through How I Craft High-End Brands that Convert, and I received dozens of direct messages from fellow designers asking questions and sharing great ideas for me to cover during this free training!
-But rather than make y’all wait until March when I’ll be hosting this free webinar, I wanted to dive into the top question I received — what are your best tips for building brands that convert?
+A week or so ago, I mentioned on Instagram that I’ll be hosting a free training just for designers guiding you through How I Craft High-End Brands that Convert, and I received dozens of direct messages from fellow designers asking: What are your best tips for building brands that convert?

 1. Start with a Strong Foundation

 Before diving into color palettes or exploring the perfect type pairings for your clients, it’s crucial that both you and your client understand the core of their brand.
 If you’re going to make informed design decisions, you have to know your client’s brand values, mission, vision, a clear profile of their ideal clients (this should go so much deeper than “Where does your ideal client like to shop?”), and what their brand message is.

 Chances are your client won’t come to you with this heartfelt info clearly defined and tied up with a pretty bow on top.
 Which is where you can come in to guide them through a brand discovery process that leaves no stone unturned!

 Rather than having your client answer a few questions on an online worksheet and leaving it at that, I’d encourage you to challenge your clients to dig deep into the heart behind their brand.

 Why do they do this work that they do?

 How do they see their work fitting into their ideal client’s life?